Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/inflector.md

 # Inflector

-When following coding standards, many times, changing string cases is awefull : camelcase, snake-case...
-At the moment, Symfony doesn't have a proper component which can handle string format conversion, so there is one !
+When following coding standards, many times, changing string cases is painfull : camelcase, snake-case...
+At the moment, Symfony doesn't have a proper component which can handle string format conversion, so here is one !

 It handles conversion from various format to all others.